Curriculum Vitae

 TEACHING EXPERIENCE

-Dr. Igoudin specializes in teaching writing and reading ESL courses leading up to Freshman Composition (transfer-level English) as well as undergraduate linguistics courses (Introduction to Language and Linguistics, Sociolinguistics, and Psycholinguistics).
-Ceritifed by LACCD to teach online using Canvas LMS, he has taught courses in 3 modalities: in-person on campus, live on Zoom, and asynchronously (module-based).
-Prior to starting full-time at LACC in 2010, Dr. Igoudin had taught part-time at LACC, Long Beach City College, Coastline College, Cypress College, and California State Polytechnic University at Pomona.
+Dr. Igoudin specializes in teaching advanced ESL writing courses leading up to Freshman Composition (transfer-level English) as well as undergraduate linguistics courses (Introduction to Language and Linguistics, Sociolinguistics, and Psycholinguistics).
+He teaches in three modalities: in-person on campus, live on Zoom, and asynchronously (module-based) on Canvas LMS.

 ACADEMIC SERVICE

-As Chair of the Los Angeles Community College District ESL Committee in 2011-15, Dr. Igoudin coordinated the development of the districtwide credit ESL writing/grammar, listening/speaking, and reading course sequences.
+In 2011-15, Dr. Igoudin served as Chair of the Los Angeles Community College District ESL Committee where he coordinated the development of the districtwide credit ESL writing/grammar, listening/speaking, and reading course sequences.

 EDUCATION AND AWARDS